South East Wales

 If you're travelling to Wales from London, you’ll arrive in South East Wales in about two to three hours, depending on whether you’re on the train or in a car.
 Or you might arrive directly at our International airport.

-Of course our Capital City Cardiff is located here too and has a population of approx. 348,000, although this is said to swell by an additional 50,000 each day as commuters enter the city.
+Our Capital City Cardiff has a population of approx. 348,000, although this is said to swell by an additional 50,000 each day as commuters enter the city.

 [Cardiff City with a view of the Principality Stadium, Cardiff Castle and Bute Park]